 - 5.4.6 The governing body, along with the school's senior leadership team, are responsible for satisfying themselves and obtaining written assurances from any relevant school lettings and alternative/off site providers and provisions that their safeguarding arrangements are secure, in keeping with the requirements set out in KCSIE.
 This includes ensuring that the provision has effective safeguarding policy/procedures/training in place for all staff.
 The provision follows safer recruitment processes and have clear allegation management processes.
-Pupils who attend alternative provisions can often have complex needs and it is important that these settings are aware of the additional risk of harm that their pupils may be vulnerable to and appropriate risk assessments/support plans are in place where pupils access provision offsite.
-Lord Deramore's Primary School use the following alternative or off-site providers and have written evidence of safeguarding arrangements: - Kids Kabin Lord Deramore's Primary School wrap-around childcare provision - North Yorkshire County Council caretaking services - Mellors Catering - Civic Enterprise cleaning services - City of York Council Work with School (supply agency) - Haxby Road Primary Academy (Speech and Language ERP) - Total Sports - Peri music and sport teachers/instructors, teaching at the school - 5.4.7 The governing body will supply information as requested by the safeguarding partnership and the Local Authority Education Safeguarding Adviser (Mrs Caroline Wood).
+Pupils who attend alternative provisions can often have complex needs and it is important that these settings are aware of the additional risk of harm that their pupils may be vulnerable to, and appropriate risk assessments/support plans are in place where pupils access provision offsite.
+Lord Deramore's Primary School use the following alternative or off-site providers and have written evidence of safeguarding arrangements: - Kids Kabin Lord Deramore's Primary School wrap-around childcare provision - North Yorkshire County Council caretaking services - Mellors Catering - Civic Enterprise cleaning services (this will move to 'in house' from August 2023 - City of York Council Work with School (supply agency) - Total Sports PE coaching and support - Fulford Secondary School Kat Chandler (ICT technician support) - Peri music, MFL and sport teachers/instructors, teaching at the school - 5.4.7 The governing body will supply information as requested by the CYSCP and the Local Authority Education Safeguarding Team.